-Ninety-one percent of Americans and 96 percent of millennials participate in spring cleaning, and because so many of us are social distancing in our homes right now, cleaning makes for an even more welcome distraction.
-At the Spruce, while we know the ins-and-outs of how to clean your home (see our Spring Cleaning Checklist for more details!), we decided to focus our cleaning efforts on getting rid of those pantry items and beauty products we inexplicably find ourselves holding onto, even when they are well-past the expiration date.
+In honor of Organization Week, we challenged our editors to comb through their homes and get decluttering.
+At the Spruce, while we know the ins-and-outs of how to clean your home (see our Guide to Decluttering, Room by Room for more details!), we decided to focus our cleaning efforts on getting rid of those pantry items and beauty products we inexplicably find ourselves holding onto, even when they are well-past the expiration date.

 If you’re a little scared of what’s hiding in the back of your fridge or if you can’t remember the last time you checked the items in your medicine cabinet—you’re not alone.
 The editorial team at The Spruce, and our buddies over at MyDomaine, have dug through our pantries, refrigerators, and medicine cabinets to find out who is most guilty of clinging to the past.

 Allison Bean, Editorial Director, The Spruce

 I am a big advocate of regular home organization and getting rid of expired or not useful things.
 When I run out of projects in my own home, I usually set my sights on friends’ or family members’ closets and cabinets (Hi mom!).
 Despite my penchant for purging, I do have some blind spots—my medicine cabinet is a mess of half-finished bags of cough drops and disposable medicine cups, and my pantry has become a three-dimensional scrapbook of all the grocery stores I’ve ever shopped in (and by extension, all the apartments I’ve ever lived in).